-Is the e school protecting the rights o f students with disa abilities?
+Is the school protecting the rights of students with disabilities?

-2 points 1 point 0 points
+1 point 0 points

-Meets Standard Meets Standard Does Not Meet
+Meets Standard Does Not Meet Standard

-w/CAP Standard
+Consistent with the school's status and responsibilities as an LEA, the school materially complies with applicable laws, rules, regulations, and provisions of the charter contract (including IDEA, Section 504, and ADA) relating to the treatment of students with identified disabilities and those suspected of having a disability, including but not limited to: Equitable access and opportunity to enroll Identification and referral Appropriate development and implementation of IEPs and 504 Plans Operational compliance, including provision of services in the LRE, and appropriate inclusion in the school's academic program, assessments, and extracurricular activities Discipline, including due process protections, manifestation determinations, and behavioral intervention plans Access to the school's facility and program to students in a lawful manner and consistent with students' IEPs or 504 Plans Appropriate use of all available funding.
+On-time submission and completion of the corrective action plan, if applicable

-Consistent with the school's status and responsibilities as an LEA, the school materially complies with applicable laws, rules, regulations, and provisions of the charter contract (including IDEA, Section 504, and ADA) relating to the treatment of students with identified disabilities and those suspected of having a disability, including but not limited to: • Equitable access and opportunity to enroll • Identification and referral • Appropriate development and implementation of IEPs and 504 Plans • Operational compliance, including provision of services in the LRE, and appropriate inclusion in the school's academic program, assessments, and extracurricular activities • Discipline, including due process protections, manifestation determinations, and behavioral intervention plans Access to the school's facility and program to students in a lawful manner and consistent with students' IEPs or 504 Plans • Appropriate use of all available funding The school is on an approved Corrective Action Plan and is actively making progress to cure the deficiency.
+2026-2027

-2022-2023
+2025-2026

-2021-2022
+2024-2025

-2020-2021
+2023-2024

-2019-2020 Overall
+Overall

 Performance